flreuss/pythonmusic/docs/src/intro/getting_started.rst

 :obj:`Player <pythonmusic.play.Player>`.
 Players convert our score and Parts, Phrases, etc. into messages that a :obj:`Target <pythonmusic.play.Target>` can interpret and convert to sound.
 This library provides various targets for playback.
 You can easily implement your own targets.
+For more information on targets, see the :doc:`Playback <../api/play>` section.

 .. code-block:: python